hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > How, or by what means do they exact the fine?
 >
 > Jem.
-One great professor levies it in wine.
+One great professor levies it in wine[^223].

->
+[^223]: These Ball holders are very particular in exacting their fines — even the ladies are not exempt, if they fail attending punctually to the minute; the Professors sometimes receive these fines in kind; one of them takes it, generally, in wine.

 > Bel.
 That fining ladies is a barbarous plan,
 >
 > It surely could not emanate from man.